-Great Gatsby fever has affected us in our own unique nailicious way.
-As soon as we saw the trailer an idea for Gatsby nails was born!
-We used striping tape to create a sharp art deco pattern and metal studs to add an extra dimension.
-As for the colours, naturally we opted for rich black and gold to match the decadence of the era.
+Great Gatsby fever has affected me in it’s own unique nailicious way.
+As soon as I saw the trailer an idea for Gatsby nails was born!
+I used striping tape to create a sharp art deco pattern and metal studs to add an extra dimension.
+As for the colours, naturally I opted for rich black and gold to match the decadence of the era.

 - Apply a protective base coat.
 Apply 1-2 coats of gold shimmer polish on all nails.
 Let it touch dry.